giggio/atelies/README.md

 I will probably start some blog posts (see blog address below) and will republish them here.
 Nothing so far.

-## Issues and ideas
+## Issues, task board and ideas

+* The task board is at [Huboard](http://huboard.com/giggio/atelies/board).
+You can also check the [Github backlog](https://github.com/giggio/atelies/issues) directly.
 * Suggestions should go to the user voice site: [https://atelies.uservoice.com](https://atelies.uservoice.com)
-* You can also check the Github backlog: [https://github.com/giggio/atelies/issues](https://github.com/giggio/atelies/issues)

 ## Maintainers